mityukov/Laravel-GetResponse/README.md

 ## Installation

-To get the latest version of Laravel-GetResponse simply require it in your `composer.json` file.
+To get the latest version of Laravel-GetResponse require it in your `composer.json` file and mention in the "repositories" section:

 ~~~
+"require": {
-"slavka/laravel-getresponse": "dev-master"
+    "mityukov/laravel-getresponse": "dev-master"
+},

+"repositories":[
+    {
+        "type": "vcs",
+        "url": "git@github.com:mityukov/Laravel-GetResponse.git"
+    }
+],
 ~~~

 You'll then need to run `composer install` to download it and have the autoloader updated.